-They may also include formal ecological risk assessment, defined as a process that evaluates the likelihood that adverse ecological effects are occurring as a result of exposure to one or more stressors (US EPA 1998).
-This Explanatory Note does not discuss formal ecological risk assessment (but see, for example, Burgman (2005), Bayliss et al. (2012) or Quanz et al. (2020)).
-It also does not discuss pictorial conceptual models but see, for example, the Queensland Government's WetlandInfo website [https://wetlandinfo.des.qld.gov.au/wetlands/resources/pictorial-conceptual-models.html] for some very helpful guidance, example models and further references.
+They may also include formal ecological risk assessment, defined as a process that evaluates the likelihood of adverse ecological effects occurring as a result of exposure to one or more stressors (US EPA 1998).
+This Explanatory Note does not discuss formal ecological risk assessment (but see, e.g., Burgman 2005, Bayliss et al. 2012, Quanz et al. 2020).
+It also does not discuss pictorial conceptual models (but see, e.g., the Queensland Government's Wetland Info website (https://wetlandinfo.des.qld.gov.au/wetlands/resources/pictorial-conceptual-models.html) for some very helpful guidance, example models and further references).
 This latter resource is especially useful for developing ECMs and summarising the main ecohydrological processes in a variety of surface and groundwater environments.